The latest batch of early Prime Day deals

-Amazon Prime Day 2019 is just a week away.
-We're already seeing some great deals, not only from Amazon itself, but also from other stores.
+Amazon Prime Day 2019 is less than a week away.
+We're already seeing some great deals (and here's how to make sure you get the absolute best prices), not only from Amazon itself, but also from other stores.
 Walmart, eBay and Target have announced sales of their own during the same July 15-16 period, and Macy's just kicked off its Black Friday in July sale.

 This year, Prime Day lasts a full 48 hours, though as in years past, some Prime Day deals will likely continue in the hours (and even days) after the event officially ends.